FREQUENTLY ASKED QUESTIONS

 Will the film be visible after fitment?

 We refer to our fitments as invisible paint protection because, as much as possible, you can't see it.
-We wrap the film around panels where possible so a line can't be seen at all.
+We wrap the film around panels where feasible so a line can't be seen at all.
 This isn't always possible on corners where, if you look closely, you will a see a line less than a centimetre.
-Where it isn't possible to wrap around a panel there will be a line where the film finishes but you will have to look closely for it and is barely visible.
+Where it isn't viable to wrap around a panel there will be a line where the film finishes but you will have to look closely for it and is barely visible.
 Panels covered look no different to those that aren't.

 Which film do you use?